polyipseity/obsidian-modules/README.md

 ## Features

-- Reuse JavaScript code from anywhere in your vault.
+- Reuse JavaScript and TypeScript code from anywhere in your vault.
 - No configuration needed.
 - Resolves relative paths, vault paths, Markdown links, and wikilinks.
 - Loads Markdown files as code.